elope in south carolina

 Consider a weekday.
 Most weddings happen on weekends, and during the fall and spring, the chapel is sometimes booked for the whole weekend.
 The chapel has a lot of visitors during public hours, but there tend to be fewer on weekdays.
 If you’re coming from out of town, I recommend being in the area for at least one full weekday (Monday through Thursday) since you can only see the visitation schedule 2 weeks in advance.

 Be prepared for crowds.
 If the chapel opens at 6 AM and sunrise is at 7:30, some people get there at 6 AM to make sure they get a parking space.
 The cross is the main feature of the location, so if you’re standing in front of the cross to take photos, all eyes are on you.
 You may even see another couple eloping or proposing.
-The first time I came here, there were enough people that we thought there was a whole church service happening that day, and we saw two proposals in the short time we were there.
+I’ve had multiple proposals where there were enough people to look like there was a whole church service when it was really just people who were there for the sunrise.
 For more ideas on how to avoid crowds, check out this post.

 You can pay to reserve it if you’re trying to plan in advance or if you don’t want people there.
 You can only view the visitation schedule two weeks in advance, so if you’re making a long trip here, this can help you ensure that it won’t be booked up the entire time you’re in town.